mfadem/meme-machine/README.md

 ## Installation & Execution
 * Clone this repo
 * Pip install the `requirements.txt` file: `pip3 install -r requirements.txt`
-    * I reccommend using a virtual environment to keep everything kosher on your system
+    * I recommend using a virtual environment to keep everything kosher on your system
 * Create a `config.json` file in the `json` directory following the directions below
 * Run the code from the root of the project with `python3 source/bot.py`